stackplanet/sourcestack/README.md

 The script outputs `App running at https://xxxxxxx.cloudfront.net`.
 Later you can add your own domain name.

 ## Get the app running locally

+The following will get the UI and API code running locally, using DynamoDB tables and Cognito user pools in AWS (a fully local mode using DynamoDB local and stubbed Cognito is on the roadmap).

 - `npm run use-backend --env=alpha # Configure your local app to use the database and Cognito user pool in the alpha environment`
 - `npm run start`